 Cardiff Bay Trail in Wales, UK, is a classic route in that it is perfect for enjoying the waterfront and providing a route ideal for joggers and walkers.

-The drive towards “Walkable Cities” and getting local people out cycling and walking, whilst also providing a great environment for visitors to a city, is an area within wayfinding that is gaining great interest in the UK and worldwide.
+Furthermore, the drive towards “Walkable Cities” and getting local people out cycling and walking, whilst also providing a great environment for visitors to a city, is an area within wayfinding that is gaining great interest in the UK, Europe and worldwide.
 Indeed, the benefits of developing urban areas, such as bay trails, means an opportunity to provide tourists with space to explore and appreciate waterfront areas such as Cardiff Bay, Wales.

 The elderly are another group that should be a target for bay trails in order to be as inclusive as possible.
 In bay trails worldwide, the focus tends often to be on walkers, runners and cyclists and certain trails tend to lack provision for custom routes for these users.
 By providing a variety of designated routes options for the different user groups, a bay trail becomes more inclusive.
 An elderly user might, for example, be able to comfortably walk one mile of the route, but not the full trail.
 In this case, transportation is a key element in bay trail design, to enable users to do part of the trail one-way.

 One thing that needs attention, when considering the wayfinding design, is the knowledge that users will have regards the meaning of signage.
 When I asked a number of people recently, what the 3 bicycle signs above mean, most people were unclear.
 In fact, only 10% of people got all three signs correct.

 The irony is that, when designing a bay trail, you ultimately have to work with local authorities and road signage, more often than not, comes under the auspices of local authorities.
 The problem, with the above signage, is that many people are not drivers and some too young to drive and hence many people have not studied the highway code, Furthermore, those who have, tend not to understand many of the cycling signs.